joaopegoraro/mvvm_riverpod/README.md

 #### Accessing the ViewModel without reacting to its changes

-If you don't need the widget tree to rebuild when the ViewModel notify its listeners, or you only need access to its methods and/or listen to its events, you can use the `ViewModelBuilder.nonReactive` constructor:
+If you don't need the widget tree to rebuild when the ViewModel notifies its listeners, or you only need access to its methods and/or listen to its events, you can use the `ViewModelBuilder.nonReactive` constructor:

 ```dart
 @override